heatherpiper/ColorTools-for-Obsidian/README.md

 2. Add script files to Obsidian vault
    - Method 1:
      - Create a new note inside whichever folder you have designated in the RunJS settings.
-     - Copy and paste[^1] the contents of one or both of the files contained in this repository into the new note.
+     - Copy and paste* the contents of one or both of the files contained in this repository into the new note.
      - The scripts can remain separated like they are or you may combine them into a single file.
 RunJS will read them as separate functions either way.
    - Method 2:
       - Download the files in this repository and then move them into whichever folder you have designated in the RunJS settings.